pfeffernusse (pepper nuts) "the german christmas cookie"

 Test Kitchen Tips

-We added a few tablespoons of sugar processing the orange peel to help grind them.
+We added a few tablespoons of sugar while processing the orange peel to help grind them.
 We suggest preparing the candied orange peel the day before to allow it to completely dry.
 Also, these do have a peppery kick to them.
-You can definitely only use 1 tsp of ground pepper and still have a flavorful cookie.
+You can definitely reduce the amount of ground pepper to 1 tsp and still have a flavorful cookie.

 • Peel removed from oranges.

-CANDIED ORANGE PEEL: Cut the top and bottom off oranges so they can sit flat.
-With a knife or vegetable peeler cut the skin off the orange so that it has as little pith as possible.
+To candy the orange peel, cut the top and bottom off the oranges so they can sit flat.
+Using a knife or vegetable peeler, cut the skin off the orange so that it has as little pith as possible.

 • Orange peel run through a food processor.

-Pulse in the food processor until coarsely ground.
-To make the peel less bitter add to a pot of boiling water.
+Pulse the peels in a food processor until they are coarsely ground.
+To make the peels less bitter, add them to a pot of boiling water.
 Boil for 1 minute.
 Let stand for 10 minutes.
 Strain through a sieve.

 • Peel boiling in sugar and water.

-Bring sugar and water to a low boil.
+Bring the sugar and water to a low boil.
 Add the peel and simmer for 3 mins.

 • Orange peel drying.

-Strain through a sieve and spread out on waxed paper.
+Strain through a sieve and spread the peels out on some waxed paper.
 Let dry.

 • Butter, sugar, and egg combined in a bowl.

-To make the cookie, cream the butter, sugar, and egg.
+To make the cookie, cream the butter, sugar, and egg together.

 • Molasses and vanilla extract added to the butter.